helloaadityav/WaterMon-1/README.md

 Website: www.watermon.org
 ## Our Projects
 ### Contaminant Detection
-biological and chemical contaminants are the main causes of unclean sanitation of water and we at watermon have developed an automated method for detection of the contaminants and develop reports of any water sample based on type, quantity and rate of spread of contaminant present in the body of water.
+Biological and Chemical contaminants are the main causes of unclean sanitation of water and we at watermon have developed an automated method for detection of the contaminants and develop reports of any water sample based on type, quantity and rate of spread of contaminant present in the body of water.